Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Powerblock is another big name in the fitness industry, and we were delighted to see an affordable option that may be close to commercial grade.

-Yes, this weight bench has a relatively lower weight limit, but you’re still going to have a wide range to work with.
+Our tests showed that this weight bench has a relatively lower weight limit, but it still provides a wide range to work with.

 We also liked that there is an optional dip attachment.
 By standing it upright with the attachment, you’d be able to do some upper body bodyweight dips for more training variety.